-Fee leral Identification No.: (1) The exact name of the limited liability company: Berkshire Welco, LLC (2) The street address of the office in the commonwealth at whe 264 Main Street, 3rd Floor, Great Barrington, (3) The general character of the business: Product sales and any other lawful business.
-(4) Latest date of dissolution, if specified: (5) The name and street address, of the resident agent in the co ommonwealth: NAME ADDRESS Michael Cohen 264 Main Street, 3rd Floor Great Barrington, MA 01230 (6) The name and business address, if different from office local NAME Michael Cohen ation, of each manager, if any: ADDRESS 264 Main Street, 3rd Floor Great Barrington, MA 01230 Christopher Weld 264 Main Street, 3rd Floor Great Barrington, MA 01230
+Fee leral Identification No.:

+(1) The exact name of the limited liability company:

+Berkshire Welco, LLC

+(2) The street address of the office in the commonwealth at whe 264 Main Street, 3rd Floor, Great Barrington,

+(3) The general character of the business:

+Product sales and any other lawful business.

+(4) Latest date of dissolution, if specified:

+(5) The name and street address, of the resident agent in the co ommonwealth:

+NAME ADDRESS

+Michael Cohen 264 Main Street, 3rd Floor

+Great Barrington, MA 01230

+(6) The name and business address, if different from office local ition, of each manager, if any:

+NAME ADDRESS

+Michael Cohen 264 Main Street, 3rd Floor

+Great Barrington, MA 01230

+Christopher Weld 264 Main Street, 3rd Floor

+Great Barrington, MA 01230

-(7) The name and business address, if different from office location, of each person in addition to manager(s) authorized to execute documents filed with the Corporations Division, and at least one person shall be named if there are no managers: NAME ADDRESS None in addition to the manage rs.
-(8) The name and business address, if differe and record any recordable instrument nu ent from office location, of each person authorized to execute, acknowledge, deliver irporting to affect an interest in real property recorded with a registry of deeds or district office of the land court: appearing to miles an interest in team property recorded while a tegority of details of NAME ADDRESS Michael Cohen 264 Main Street, 3rd Floor Great Barrington, MA 01230 Christopher Weld 264 Main Street, 3rd Floor Great Barrington, MA 01230 (9) Additional matters: Signed by (by at least one authorized signatory): Mh Conser nt of resident agent: chael Cohen pany, consent to my appointment as resident agent pursuant to G.L. c 156C § 12 ich mildent daent's concent homeo
+(7) ent from office location, of each person in addition to manager(s) authorized to rations Division, and at least one person shall be named if there are no managers: NAME ADDRESS None in addition to the manage rs.
+(8) The name and business address, if differe and record any recordable instrument nu ent from office location, of each person authorized to execute, acknowledge, deliver irporting to affect an interest in teal property recorded with a registry of deeds or district office of the land court: appearing to miles an interest in team property recorded while a tegority of details of NAME ADDRESS Michael Cohen 264 Main Street, 3rd Floor Great Barrington, MA 01230 Christopher Weld 264 Main Street, 3rd Floor Great Barrington, MA 01230 (9) / Additional matters: Signed by (by at least one authorized signatory); Mh Conser nt of resident agent: chael Cohen pany, consent to my appointment as resident agent pursuant to G.L. c 156C § 12 ich mildent daent's concent homeo